 UCLA faculty have developed many evidence-based behavioral health interventions, many of which offer training to community providers and agencies.
 Learn more about each program and training opportunities below.

 The Stress, Trauma, and Resilience (STAR) Seminar brings together experts in the field of child and family trauma to discuss important topics related to prevention science, family intervention, best practices, and cutting edge research.
-STAR Seminar meets bimonthly from 9:00-10:00 am alternating with the Division of Child and Adolescent Psychiatric Rounds.

 The FOCUS program was originally developed at the UCLA Semel Institute for Neuroscience and Human Behavior, in collaboration with the National Child Traumatic Stress Network and Children’s Hospital Boston/Harvard Medical School.
 FOCUS is a manualized, strength-based, and family-centered intervention designed to support couples, parents, and youth who are experiencing ongoing stress, trauma, and/or transition.